xorxornop/RingBuffer/README.md

 + 	Length
 + 	Spare

-RingByteBufferStream exposes these methods through common System.IO.Stream methods, e.g. Write is mapped to Put It also exposes the PutFrom and TakeTo performance methods.
+RingBufferStream exposes these methods through common System.IO.Stream methods, e.g. Write is mapped to Put It also exposes the PutFrom and TakeTo performance methods.
 Use of these methods allows no-copy transfers between streams.

 *****